 Crucially, during the pandemic we also began to see the impacts of a global slowdown of fossil fuel consumption, and a collapsing price for oil.
 As transportation and production seized up, and international travel shut down, the demand for fossil fuel plunged.
 For some policy makers, the dramatic emptying of city streets prefigures a world in which we have reduced the dominant system of automobility and fossil-fuel dependence, opening up space for walking, biking, and more rapid transit.
 For instance, across many cities and towns worldwide (Europe, the UK, Latin America, even the US), local governments have responded to the lack of car traffic (and continuing fear and avoidance of public transport) to introduce new bike lanes, whether temporary or seemingly permanent.
 Images of empty airports and fleets of parked airplanes haunt the news.
 Yet this also raises other questions: If airlines go bankrupt, if trucking is severely reduced, and consumers stop buying new cars, will this actually kickstart the transition away from fossil fuels?
 Or, as countries seek to recover and pull out of this mobility shock, will they seek to return to the high-mobility, high-energy, high-carbon economy of the past?
 How can we begin the urgently needed shift to a low-carbon economy, one premised on more resilient, regenerative, and circular forms of local exchange?

 Moreover, complexities and paradoxical outcomes abound.
 While lockdown reduced car-based air pollution, in subsequent reopenings it is public transport that seems most hard-hit by Covid precautions and concerns, possibly even forcing more people into cars.
-Communities began conducting drive-in virus testing, often using car parks and other partly vacated infrastructure of automobility – some of them for business that have failed because of the pandemic.
+Communities began conducting drive-in virus testing (see Jensen, this Issue), often using car parks and other partly vacated infrastructure of automobility – some of them for business that have failed because of the pandemic.
 Indeed, in reversal of the shift towards more sustainable travel modes, there has been an increase in used car sales as people avoid mass transportation.
 We thus now see a revalorization of the car as a mobile but isolated and ‘safe’ cubicle, with new ‘drive-in’ services emerging, including even political rallies in the US election.
-Similarly zombie ‘ghost flights’ became a curious outcome of the COVID lockdown and European air route regulations and as signals of excess and waste, as airlines flew empty planes in order to maintain valued slots at busy airport hubs (Nhamo et al 2020).
-Furthermore, the pandemic has also triggered massive temporary increases in the production, distribution and disposal – often irresponsibly leading to extensive waste mobilities within rivers and oceans (Arnell and Khotari 2020) – of single-use plastics known as PPE (Personel Protective Equipment).
+Similarly zombie ‘ghost flights’ became a curious outcome of the COVID lockdown and European air route regulations, and signals of excess and waste, as airlines flew empty planes in order to maintain valued slots at busy airport hubs (Nhamo et al 2020).
+Furthermore, the pandemic has also triggered massive temporary increases in the production, distribution and disposal – often irresponsibly leading to extensive waste mobilities within rivers and oceans (Arnell and Khotari 2020) – of single-use plastics known as PPE (Personal Protective Equipment).